okonech/mtg-react-redux/README.md

 TODO:

-battlefield css handling
-see about snapping when over battlefield, but nowhere else have BattleFieldCard which has x,y coord

 have avatar be commander or commanders (2 halves, both vertical) and have this drag out the commander card if in cmder zone hover over will show commander tax and commander damage